Mastering Go Testing - Advanced Techniques and Best Practices

 go get github.com/stretchr/testify/require

-go get github.com/stretchr/testify/suite
+go get github.com/stretchr/testify/suite// Using testify/assert

 func TestAddWithTestify(t *testing.T) {